flyteorg/flyte/rfc/system/5598-deterministic-errors-distributed-training.md

 Currently, [here](https://github.com/flyteorg/flyte/blob/4514860cf56ba62717f6c207f269410a8c1a5461/flytepropeller/pkg/controller/nodes/task/k8s/plugin_manager.go#L290) in the plugin manager, upon completion of a node execution, a new [`RemoteFileOutputReader`](https://github.com/flyteorg/flyte/blob/d6da838627d57cd27d60beea004e974ce1fb3ca5/flyteplugins/go/tasks/pluginmachinery/ioutils/remote_file_output_reader.go#L14) is constructed which is responsible for reading the error file uploaded to blob storage.
 This `RemoteFileOutputReader` implements the [`OutputReader` interface](https://github.com/flyteorg/flyte/blob/1e54d21c4d4ee74245f799a57b4bb8a5534e8368/flyteplugins/go/tasks/pluginmachinery/io/iface.go#L32).

 We propose to implement a new `MultiErrorFileRemoteFileOutputReader` which (for future flexibility) can be configured with different policies the determine which of multiple errors to report downstream.
-Intially, the only available policy is "earliest".
+Initially, the only available policy is "earliest".

 Open questions: